gilliorem/philosophers/README.md

 The final result depends on timing, not logic — which is the defining property of a race condition.

-This is a race condition: the order of execution is not guaranteed.
+In a race condition: the order of execution is not guaranteed.

 We use mutex to avoid it.
 ```C